LiamBatiste/Restaurant-Sales-Analysis/README.md

 Clearly chips are in high demand across all stores and so including this item as part of a bundle has the potential to maximise sales as part of a meal-deal promotion.

-**Top 5 ingendients used within purchased items across all stores**
+**Top 5 ingredients used within purchased items across all stores**

 ![image](https://github.com/user-attachments/assets/40a987ee-0217-4170-a838-b60e3868c80a)